h0ffy/whysoserial-cpp/README.md

 ## whysoserial-cpp ( PoC )
-Implementation of object serializations an weaponizing in cpp similar functionalitity ( a lost day... than yoserial )
+Implementation of Java object serializations in C++ an weaponizing functionalitity ( a lost day... than yoserial )

 GNU GPL3 License ( JennyLab OpenSource )